 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Weakness of the system of examination are recognized in SER

-More transparency of evaluation is needed

-Serious changes are needed in assurance of quality in examination process
+Weakness of the system of examination are recognized in SER.
+More transparency of evaluation is needed.
+Serious changes are needed in assurance of quality in examination process.

-Recommendations for improvement:

 New assessment method to introduce in teaching process like OSCE stations.
-There is a high percentage of drop out of students (35%) especially in the first 2 years of education which might be reasoned through the possibility of the students to move examinations from the first to the second year.
-It is recommended to define a regulation that all exams have to be passed in the first year before starting the second year.

-The continual assessment of the students during the study process on all courses should be regulated in that way that students can collect credits which count for the final exams (at least 50%)
+The continual assessment of the students during the study process on all courses should be regulated in that way that students can collect credits which count for the final exams (at least 50%).

 Indicator 4.2 Practical Training